Let's put the fun back into funeral

 - Jan, Terri's mom, who was incredibly generous during as I battled IPF; Bob and Diane, Terri's stepmom, and their family, who welcomed me without reservation into the Kozy extended family;

-- Two excellent brothers of the highest caliber - Rick and Mike.
+- two excellent brothers of the highest caliber - Rick and Mike.
 I hear of the strife that besets so many families and think to myself, How is it we never experienced that?
 I guess we were too busy having fun loving each other.
 Thank you, and your families, for enriching my life.

-"And of course none of this would have been possible without two of the most extraordinary parents in the world- Richard and Susan.
-When we meet up in the next world I hope we can take a vacation together, just like we did when I was a child, with Rick and I in the back of the station wagon as we motored our way to Jaffery, New Hampshire, looking for out-of-state license plates, and enjoying life in such a visceral and ethereal way.
-They gave me the gift of unconditional love, expert guidance and true support, and largely thanks to them,I have become a human being who enjoyed a life full of fun, adventure and a true sense of community.
+- and of course none of this would have been possible without two of the most extraordinary parents in the world- Richard and Susan.
+I hope the rumor that you get to meet up with your parents is true because the last seven years have been very tiring, and I would love to take a vacation with them, just like we did when I was a child, with Rick and me in the back of the station wagon as we motored our way to Jaffrey, New Hampshire, looking for out-of-state license plates, and enjoying life in such a visceral and ethereal way.
+They gave me the gift of unconditional love, expert guidance and true support.
+They developed my intelligence and awareness of social inequalities starting at a young age.
+They weren't afraid to stand up to racists and bigots and disagree with them, and raised me to. do the same.
+Thanks to them,I have become a human being who enjoys a life based on social mindedness, kindness, inquiry, fun, adventure and a true sense of community.

 But of all the bounty I have experienced, at the top of list are the years I have spent with Terri.
 Saint Terri.
 I have loved you so much, so completely.
 It was an honor to have the opportunity to do so - an honor of the heart, mind, body and soul.
 You are the very best that humanity has to offer.
 Sorry to embarrass you publicly but hey, it's my memorial service.
 You know what is really important, and you never waiver.
 I used to tell Terri that my only fear in life is that I would die having never done anything truly beautiful.
 It took me a long time to realize that embracing what you had to offer was itself the greatest act of beauty I could ever hope to be part of.
 And, for the last time, I apologize for everything that my many illnesses put you through.
 When I told you how sorry I was, you graciously told me not to worry about, that it wasn't my fault.
 But your support was saint-like.
 Thank you for being you, and for bringing your wonderful family of children and grandchildren into my life, giving my life a richness that I never thought possible.
 I love you - and Torrey and Jesse, Bethany and Dom, Micah and Jessica, Eaben, Shea, Deklan, Sully, Blue, Hazel, and Robert- now and forever.

-"To Torrey, Bethany, Micah and Amanda- please know that if I could have special ordered children, they would have been exactly like you.
+To Torrey, Bethany, Micah and Amanda- please know that if I could have special ordered children, they would have been exactly like you.
 I have truly enjoyed being a part of your life.
 I am proud of you as people who pursued your dreams and simply as human beings who know what is important.
 You have hearts and minds that would make any parent proud.

-To all my grandchildren.: Thank you for the mess, for the Legos wedged between the couch pillows, the chalked up sidewalks, the cardboard box obstacle courses that filled my living room.
-You always reminded that life is meant to be celebrated as a performance art project.
+To all my grandchildren.: Thank you for the mess, for the Legos wedged between couch pillows, the chalked up sidewalks, the cardboard box obstacle courses that filled my living room.
+You always reminded me that life is meant to be celebrated as a performance art project.
 My advice to you: Be honest but kind, a difficult balancing act at times, but one that will define your character in ways that will ripple through time and change the world in small, powerful ways.
 To those who would judge you or your family, and do so out of a sense of self-righteous, religious indignation: feel compassion for their misguided anger and their misunderstanding of God's love.
 Know that their judgment is a result of hurt they never processed.
 Find a place to shelter your heart until you are on your own and the storms of their rage have passed.
 Above all, don't become like them.
 Be better.
 Think bigger.
 Feel more deeply.
-Don't judge like they judge."
+Don't judge like they judge.

 Please encourage the grandkids to visit jasonOhlerIdeas.com if they want to learn more about me in the years to come.